 More than $1 million is raised by Thespians for Broadway Cares/Equity Fight AIDS (BCEFA).

-The organization has 4,600 professional members and close to 100,000 active Thespians in more than 3,900 affiliated high schools and middle schools.
+The organization has 4,600 professional members and approximately 100,000 active Thespians in more than 3,900 affiliated high schools and middle schools.
 The two-millionth Thespian was inducted into the organization during the fall of 2009.